ccyip/push-line.fish/README.md

 # push-line

-Zsh-like push-line feature for fish shell.
+Zsh-like push-line feature for [fish-shell].

 Here is the description from zsh manual: